Armando Castaingdebat: Other activities

 In the University Elections of the University of the Republic, held on May 4, 2016, he was elected as a substitute in the Cloister of the Veterinary School in the order of graduates and under the slogan Corriente Gremial Universitaria - Egresados.

 On 21 August 2018, FIFA appointed a normalisation committee for the Uruguayan Football Association (AUF).
 Three persons were put in charge: Castaingdebat, Senator Pedro Bordaberry, and former professional association football player Andrés Scotti.

+Personal life

+He has three children, including politician Armando Castaingdebat Ramírez and Florencia Castaingdebat, Martín Lema's wife.